Highpoint2000/LiveMap/README.md

 - Click on the web server's frequency display to quickly jump to the previous frequency or toggle between two frequencies

 ## History:

+### v2.1e

+- activate/deactivate frequency toggling (pressing the frequency display for a longer time!)
+- location list is sorted by ERP
+- first load values been adjusted

 ### v2.1d